Have you been a project manager for at least three years now?

 Deciding which is the most suitable certification for you will depend on many factors.
 It can depend on the industry, company and/or project of interest.

 We will focus here on the most recognized certification in the field: the PMP Certification.
 Project Management Institute – PMI® recognizes this certification.

 It seems easy.
 All you need is the list of books to study for that 200 multiple-choice question exam now.
 Right?

 We all know it never works like that with exams… there is more to the story.

 ★ Get updated and you will get certificated

 ★ Walk an extra mile and stay online

 But let’s go step by step.

-If we compare the exam preparation and passing the exam with building a house, we know we will need a few steps for our vision to materialize.
+When we compare the exam preparation and passing the exam with building a house, we conclude that we will need a few steps for our vision to materialize.